hezweb/web/games/index.md

 Sweden Mayhem is a multiplayer gaming community built on a few core principles:

-- No registration or commitments required
+- No registration or commitments required (even if they are available)
 - No mandatory social interactions
 - No or limited installation requirements
 - Easy to maintain anonymity and privacy